 In the early 1990s, Microsoft was already a dominant force in the computing industry.
 Its MS-DOS operating system had been the de facto standard for personal computers for several years, and the release of Windows 3.0 in 1990 had solidified its position as the leading provider of operating systems for the PC market.

-One of the keys to Microsoft’s success during this time was its proprietary software model.
+Microsoft’s proprietary software model was one of the keys to its success during this time.
 By keeping the source code for its software products secret, Microsoft was able to maintain a tight grip on its products and ensure that it maintained complete control over the development and distribution of its software.

 Microsoft’s proprietary model also made it difficult for third-party developers to create software that integrated seamlessly with Microsoft’s products.
-Because the source code was secret, developers had to rely on Microsoft’s documentation and APIs (Application Programming Interfaces) to build their software, which often led to compatibility issues and other problems.
+Because the source code was secret, developers had to rely on Microsoft’s documentation and APIs (Application Programming Interfaces) to build their software, often leading to compatibility issues and other problems.

-Despite these limitations, Microsoft continued to dominate the computing industry throughout the early 1990s.
+Despite these limitations, Microsoft dominated the computing industry throughout the early 1990s.
 Its Office suite of productivity software, which included Word, Excel, and PowerPoint, had become the standard for businesses and consumers alike, and its Windows operating system was the go-to choice for PC users.

-However, even as Microsoft’s dominance seemed unshakeable, there were signs of change on the horizon.
-A new generation of developers and hackers was beginning to experiment with alternative software models, and the seeds of open-source software were starting to take root.
+However, even as Microsoft’s dominance seemed unshakeable, signs of change were on the horizon.
+A new generation of developers and hackers were beginning to experiment with alternative software models, and the seeds of open-source software were starting to take root.

 One of the key drivers of this shift was the rise of the internet.
 As more and more people gained access to the web, they began to realize the potential of software that could be freely shared and distributed.
 The internet also made it easier for developers to collaborate and work together on software projects, regardless of their location or background.